petestamos/calculator-CPU/README.md

 # calculator-CPU

-A MIPS calculator program with an accompanying Logisim CPU designed to run it.
+A MIPS calculator program with the Logisim CPU designed to run it.